alexbakke52/Hackathon-WeatherSensor/README.md

   - compare different languages and programs before jumping into one

 # ToDo
-- seperate temperature and pressure
+- seperate temperature and pressure DONE
-- plot temp & pressure
+- plot temp & pressure DONE
-- algorithm for rain/weather prediction
+- algorithm for rain/weather prediction IN PROGRESS
-- include plot into tkinter
+- include plot into tkinter DONE
-- make tkinter nice looking
+- make tkinter nice looking IN PROGRESS
 - IoT instead of USB
       - make app for android/ios
       - cloud database? how does iot actually work?